 The reasons velomobiles are so rare are:

-- Velomobiles are heavier than other bikes, so they can be difficult to get started when the light turns green.
+- Velomobiles are heavier than other bikes, so it can be difficult to get started when the light turns green.
 They can also be difficult to bike uphill.
 These difficulties are the main reason that some velomobiles are equipped with an engine.

 - Another problem is the price.
 Velomobiles are rare and there aren’t any companies that mass-produce lots of these bikes.
 Even the cheapest models cost around $5,000 USD – or around 6 times as much as a nice normal bike.